Enter your postcode to find your nearest store to have a face-to-face chat!

 Many states have increased their testing capabilities, with more and more testing centres opening around Australia.
 So, if you have any symptoms, please find the nearest centre https://www.health.gov.au/initiatives-and-programs/coronavirus-covid-19-gp-respiratory-clinics

-This may change at any time, so please contact your health service provider directly to confirm their availability.
+Most providers are open, but this may change at any time, so please contact your health service provider directly to confirm their availability.

 It's also worth asking what additional measures they have in place to ensure everyone's safety.